Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Discussion

 \subsubsection{Impact on System Quality Attributes}

-Beyond schedule and cost, structural complexity influences system quality attributes—often referred to as the "ilities" (maintainability, reliability, testability, etc.).
-Requirements that form dense clusters of interdependencies create cascading effects throughout the system lifecycle.
+Beyond schedule and cost, structural complexity influences system quality attributes---often referred to as the ``ilities'' (maintainability, reliability, testability, etc.).
+Requirements that form dense clusters of interdependencies create cascading effects throughout the system life cycle.
 High complexity in requirement specifications correlates with:

-\begin{itemize} \item \textit{Difficult change implementation and reduced maintainability:} Complex interdependencies make it difficult to modify individual requirements without affecting others, increasing the effort and risk associated with system updates or engineering changes. \item \textit{Increased testing effort:} Requirements with high cyclomatic complexity and integration load require more extensive verification activities, as the number of logical paths and interaction combinations grows. \item \textit{Decreased reliability:} The correlation between complexity and human error suggests that complex requirement structures are more prone to misinterpretation during implementation, potentially introducing defects that affect system reliability. \end{itemize}
+\begin{itemize} \item Difficult change implementation and reduced maintainability: Complex interdependencies make it difficult to modify individual requirements without affecting others, increasing the effort and risk associated with system updates or engineering changes. \item Increased testing effort: Requirements with high Cyclomatic Complexity and integration load require more extensive verification activities, as the number of logical paths and interaction combinations grows. \item Decreased reliability: The correlation between complexity and human error suggests that complex requirement structures are more prone to misinterpretation during implementation, potentially introducing defects that affect system reliability. \end{itemize}

-These effects compound over the system lifecycle.
+These effects compound over the system life cycle.
 Complexity introduced at the requirements stage propagates through architecture, design, and implementation, amplifying its impact on development effort and system quality.